lambdaclass/entropy_blog/posts/aleo-programs-deployment.md

 ## Working with Aleo Programs in Testnet3

-During Testnet3's life cycle all program deployments will be sent to the blockchain by Aleo Explorer on behalf of the user so no user credit spent is needed!
+During Testnet3's life cycle all program deployments will be expenditure to the blockchain by Aleo Explorer on behalf of the user so no user credit spent is needed!

-This will help speed up the development and get helpful metrics for this testnet.
+This will help to get useful metrics and speed up the development of this testnet!